State Welfare and Social Security

 Individual rights are often codified into law so that they may be protected by impartial third parties such as the government.
 Governments that respect individual rights often provide for systemic controls that protect individual rights.
 These systems give rise to such civil rights as are necessary for the government to administer justice.
 With respect to individual rights the role of the government is as a third party protecting, identifying and enforcing the rights of the individual while attempting to assure just remedies for transgressions.

-• Reduce taxes to a minimum and reduce the size of government to a minimum.
+Role of Government in a society are:- Reduce taxes to a minimum and reduce the size of government to a minimum.

-• Remove restrictions on personal and economic freedom
+- Remove restrictions on personal and economic freedom

-• Remove government interference from as many areas of life as possible.
+- Remove government interference from as many areas of life as possible.

-• Maintain what we see as the legitimate functions of government - the administration of justice and national defense - and would ensure that these functions worked effectively in protecting rights and freedoms.
+- Maintain what we see as the legitimate functions of government - the administration of justice and national defense - and would ensure that these functions worked effectively in protecting rights and freedoms.

 Government should strive for in a win-win voluntary society where people cooperate through trade and charity.
 The moral issue here is that it is not right to take forcefully from one person in order to provide for another's needs.
 Welfare for those in need should be provided through voluntary means.
 Forcing others to "give" is not just or generous.
 Government should not be deciding who needs welfare, because welfare is damaging to some people because it encourages dependency, lack of initiative (kills competition), and poor planning.
 A free economy will produce more wealth for everyone.
 Taxation is robbing people of their wealth and the ability to invest that wealth in new business, which would benefit the poor.